godamartonaron/GODA_pyPPG/README.md

 If you use the pyPPG resource, please cite:

-_Goda M, Charlton PH, and Behar J, **'pyPPG: A Python toolbox for comprehensive photoplethysmography signal analysis'**, [Under review]_
+_Goda MA, Charlton PH, and Behar JA, **'pyPPG: A Python toolbox for comprehensive photoplethysmography signal analysis'**, [Under review]_

 ## Introduction